Jason Heyward Player Props: Dodgers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 3.85 team ERA that ranks seventh among all MLB pitching staffs.
+- The Blue Jays have the fifth-ranked team ERA across all league pitching staffs (3.83).

-- Blue Jays pitchers combine to rank 23rd in baseball in home runs allowed (127 total, 1.3 per game).
+- Blue Jays pitchers combine to allow 129 total home runs at a clip of 1.3 per game (to rank 24th in the league).

-- In his last appearance on Wednesday against the San Diego Padres, the righty threw six innings, allowing two earned runs while surrendering four hits.
+- The righty last appeared on Thursday against the San Diego Padres, when he went six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.